BroadbandForum/usp/docs/specification/index.md

 **[R-E2E.5]{}** – At most one (1) Session Context is established between an Agent and Controller.

-**[R-E2E.6]{}** – When a USP Endpoint receives a USP Record from a remote USP Endpoint with a different Session Context identifier than was previously established, the USP Endpoint MUST start a new Session Context for the remote USP Endpoint, and initialize the `sequence_id` field to `1`.
+**[R-E2E.6]{}** – When a USP Endpoint receives a USP Record from a remote USP Endpoint with a different Session Context identifier than was previously established, the receiving USP Endpoint MUST start a new Session Context for the remote USP Endpoint, using the `session_id` from the received USP Record, and initialize the `sequence_id` field to `1`.

 *Note: Implementations need to consider if outstanding USP Messages that have not been transmitted to the remote USP Endpoint need to be transmitted within the newly established Session Context.*